 Q.4.
 Describe the kind of food that would have lactic acid bacteria.
 Mention their useful applications.

 A.4.
 Lactic Acid Bacteria(LAB) of the Lactobacillus species is most commonly found in food items such as curd and yoghurt.
 During the formation of curd, a small amount of curd is added to milk which acts as an initiator.
 Microbes present in the starter rapidly multiply at suitable temperatures, thereby causing the conversion of milk into curd.
 The LAB releases acids during the growth curdle and digest the milk protein partially which thereby facilitates the digestibility of the milk protein.
 Few of its applications are:

 Enhances the nutritional quality of milk by increasing vitamin B-12 content

 Regulates disease-checking microbes in the stomach

-Discover more about microbes, their role in the ecosystem and many other fascinating biological concepts by registering at BYJU’S.
+Discover more questions on microbes in human welfare class 12 and many other fascinating biological concepts by registering at BYJU’S.

 |What Are The Examples Of Helpful Bacteria?|